 The Alcazaba was built by the Hammudid

 dynasty.
 It is the best preserved fortress palace in Spain and on a par with the Krak Des Chevaliers in Syria.
-The entrance is on Calle Alcazabilla next to the Roman amphitheatre.
-The fortress
+The entrance is on Calle Alcazabilla next to the Roman theatre.
+The fortress was

 Asencor A la Alcazaba, it's a tunnel that leads to a lift into the Alcazaba.
 Inside the Alcazaba there are a series of walkways, defences and gardens.
 On Sunday afternoon from 2.00pm to 4:00pm the